*I originally posted this back in 2013, but thought it was a good one to revisit. The “diet” struggle is real friends*

-I personally don’t have a problem with the workout aspect but the diet, yes yes I do.
-Not huge problems….but that’s definitely my downfall if I had to choose one.
+These tips can apply to starting/keeping a workout habit OR your eating patterns.
+I, personally, don’t have a problem with the workout aspect but the diet, yes, yes I do.
+Not huge problems, but it could absolutely be improved.
 Unfortunately, diet is a huge part of leaning out and getting in shape.
 Probably more so than working out.
 I’m sure you’ve all heard the terms “abs are made in the kitchen” and “you can’t out exercise a bad diet”…what a shame!
 That would be super convenient.

 As I mentioned in the previous post, I’m going to really try to stick to a workout AND diet plan.
 Since I’ve never really done this before, it’ll be interesting to see what the results will be (if any).
 Part of being able to see results is (obviously) sticking to the plan.
 Really committing to it!!
 Not committing for 2 days then giving up like I may or may not have done in the past..oops.
 I’m hoping posting it on the blog will help keep me accountable!